Stream of consciousness (psychology): Criticism

 Susan Blackmore challenged the concept of stream of consciousness.
 "When I say that consciousness is an illusion I do not mean that consciousness does not exist.
 I mean that consciousness is not what it appears to be.
 If it seems to be a continuous stream of rich and detailed experiences, happening one after the other to a conscious person, this is the illusion."
 However, she also says that a good way to observe the "stream of consciousness" may be to calm the mind in meditation.
 The criticism is based on the stream of perception data from the senses rather than about consciousness itself.
 Also, it is not explained the reason why some things are conscious at all.
 Suggestions have also been made regarding the importance of separating "two levels of analyses" when attempting to understand the "stream of consciousness".

 Baars is in agreement with these points.
 The continuity of the "stream of consciousness" may in fact be illusory, just as the continuity of a movie is illusory.
 Nevertheless, the seriality of mutually incompatible conscious events is well supported by objective research over some two centuries of experimental work.
 A simple illustration would be to try to be conscious of two interpretations of an ambiguous figure or word at the same time.
 When timing is precisely controlled, as in the case of the audio and video tracks of the same movie, seriality appears to be compulsory for potentially conscious events presented within the same 100 ms interval.

 J. W. Dalton has criticized the global workspace theory on the grounds that it provides, at best, an account of the cognitive function of consciousness, and fails even to address the deeper problem of its nature, of what consciousness is, and of how any mental process whatsoever can be conscious: the so-called "hard problem of consciousness".
-A. C. Elitzur has argued, however, "While this hypothesis does not address the 'hard problem', namely, the very nature of consciousness, it constrains any theory that attempts to do so and provides important insights into the relation between consciousness and cognition.", as much as any consciousness theory is constrained by the natural brain perception limitations.
+Avshalom Elitzur has argued, however, "While this hypothesis does not address the 'hard problem', namely, the very nature of consciousness, it constrains any theory that attempts to do so and provides important insights into the relation between consciousness and cognition.", as much as any consciousness theory is constrained by the natural brain perception limitations.